apollographql/apollo-ios/README.md

 }
 ```

 `GraphQLMap` is a struct that wraps a JSON object and is responsible for converting field values to the appropriate types. `map.value(forKey:)` and `map.list(forKey:)` are generic methods that are specialized based on the return type.
-This means they will be defined for every type that implements the `JSONDecodable` protocol (which will be defined for most standard types).
-They will throw an error when a field is missing (for non-optional types) or when a value cannot be converted to the right type.
+They will work with every type that implements the `JSONDecodable` protocol (which has been defined for most standard types, including enums and optionals).
+They will throw an error when a field is missing (for non-optional types) or when a value cannot be converted to the right type. `GraphQLMapConvertible` inherits from `JSONDecodable`, which is how nested objects are decoded.

 ### Polymorphic results